Add852/GitChatDaily/SETUP.md

 ## Notes

-- Journal entries are currently stored in-memory (will be lost on server restart)
+- Journal entries and chatbot profiles are stored in GitHub repositories (persistent storage)
-- For production, replace `lib/storage.ts` with a proper database solution
-- The GitHub repository is created automatically as `gitchat-journal` in your account
+- The GitHub repository `gitchat-journal` is created automatically in your account
+- In-memory storage (`lib/storage.ts`) is used as a fallback cache only
+- All data persists across server restarts via GitHub storage

+## Production Deployment

+### Recommended Setup

+1. **Use OpenRouter for AI** - No infrastructure needed, just configure API key
+2. **Environment Variables** - Set all required variables on your hosting platform
+3. **GitHub OAuth** - Update callback URL to your production domain
+4. **NextAuth Secret** - Use a strong, randomly generated secret

+### Platform-Specific Notes

+**Vercel:**
+- Add environment variables in project settings
+- NextAuth works out of the box
+- No additional configuration needed

+**Other Platforms:**
+- Ensure Node.js 18+ is available
+- Set `NEXTAUTH_URL` to your production domain
+- Configure GitHub OAuth callback URL